HUM 100 Conceptions of Society 3 SH

 HUM 119 The Human Adventure: Journeys, Quests and Pilgrimages 3 SH

 This course will explore the broad theme of the journey in a variety of readings ranging from mythology and adventure sagas through modern autobiography and spiritual allegories.
 The emphasis will be on specific humanistic issues, including the search for wisdom, the problem of evil, the vision of progress and the articulation of moral values.
-General Education: Humanities/Humanistic Studies.
+General Education: Humanities/Humanistic Studies; Competency: First Year.

 HUM 120 The Search for Meaning in Contemporary America 3 SH

 This course will explore the challenges that Americans face in creating a meaningful life and examine a number of possible solutions to this critical life task: narcissism, materialism, romantic love, work and community.
-General Education: Humanities/Humanistic Studies.
+General Education: Humanities/Humanistic Studies; Competency: First Year.

 HUM 212 Technology and Humanity 3 SH